Overview

 Contributing to a database

-To view the database, click on the database title on the right hand side of the database icon.
+To view the database, click on the database activity on your Learning Space page.

 Searching A Database